distrustCaution/integrated-security-example/README.md

 Error: Cannot find module '/integrated-security-example/node_modules/sqlite3/lib/binding/node-v59-linux-x64/node_sqlite3.node'
 ```
 In this case, I recommend installing NVM and setting your node version to exactly v8.11.1.
 The sqlite driver does not work properly on newer node versions.

+4. Install ZAP by downloading the JAR file from OWASP[https://github.com/zaproxy/zaproxy/wiki/Downloads]. *Please download the cross-platform version and move the JAR file to zaplocation in this repository. *Alternatively, if you already have ZAP installed, just find the install location of the JAR file on your machine.*

 # Workshop -- Still in progress!